Tsuneko Taniuchi

-Tsuneko Taniuchi (谷内恒子 Taniuchi Tsuneko), born in Nishinomiya, Hyōgo, Japan, in 1946, is a contemporary artist, who uses performance as her main medium.
+Tsuneko Taniuchi (谷内恒子 Taniuchi Tsuneko; 17 December 1946 – 26 June 2026) was a Japanese-French contemporary artist, who used performance as her main medium.
 Her practice, which oscillates between scripted situations and participatory works, aims to question cultural, social, and sexual constructions, linked to notions of identity, immigrations, and feminism.

+Taniuchi died on 26 June 2026, at the age of 79.

 Education and early works

-After studying 20th-century Western art history and sociology at Kobe Jogakuin, Japan, Tsuneko Taniuchi studied at the Beaux-Arts de Paris (France) for two years between (1970–1972).
+After studying 20th-century Western art history and sociology at Kobe Jogakuin, Japan, Taniuchi studied at the Beaux-Arts de Paris (France) for two years between (1970–1972).
 From 1983 to 1987, she travelled extensively between New York, Paris, and Japan (Kobe, Tokyo), before settling permanently in France in 1987.
 Her early works focused first on paintings, and then on installations, including photographs, and videos.

 Works

-In 1995, she began her performance work, which she sees as a series of "micro-events."
+In 1995, Taniuchi began her performance work, which she sees as a series of "micro-events."
 This term refers to the personal dimension of her actions, in relation to contemporary society and politics, in which she is generally the main performer alone or she directs a team of often female dancers, performers, actors, etc. The situations she sets up are the result of an intersection between the viewer, the art work and the artist with political and social questioning.

 "Micro-Events /Weddings" series

 Initiated in 2002 at the Galerie Jennifer Flay in Paris.

-Since 2002, the date France adopted the PACS - Civil Solidarity Pact, allowing same-sex couples to embrace a form of union close to civil marriage, Taniuchi has developed a new series of Micro-Events called "Micro-Events/Weddings."
-Their aim is to question, through a variation of contexts, the social norms surrounding marriage; to this date, she has "married" more than two hundred ninety people, men, women, all sexes and genders, and sometimes with several people at once.
+From 2002, the date France adopted the PACS - Civil Solidarity Pact, allowing same-sex couples to embrace a form of union close to civil marriage, Taniuchi developed a new series of Micro-Events called "Micro-Events/Weddings."
+Their aim is to question, through a variation of contexts, the social norms surrounding marriage; she "married" more than two hundred ninety people, men, women, all sexes and genders, and sometimes with several people at once.

 Micro-Events /Daily Resistance

-A selection of her performance series of her micro-events from 1995 to 2010, were exhibited at Le Générateur in 2011.
+A selection of Taniuchi's performance series of her micro-events from 1995 to 2010, were exhibited at Le Générateur in 2011.
 The exhibition was conceived as a retrospective of the forty-one micro-events, created since 1995.
 The event combined the staging of previous performances reactivated by the artist and by women dancers/performers, narrations by actors of certain micro-events, and the exhibitions of video archives.

 A monograph was also devoted to this series, distributed by R-Diffusion.

 Micro-event 45

-She has repeatedly questioned the role and image of women in contemporary society, through a practice of disguise that take in socially determined contexts, as is the case with her performance "Micro-Event n°45 /Six Female Characters + A Women / Seven days" where she played the female roles of waitress, boxer, gymnast, homeless woman, Ganguro, and Ninja.
+Taniuchi repeatedly questioned the role and image of women in contemporary society, through a practice of disguise that take in socially determined contexts, as is the case with her performance "Micro-Event n°45 /Six Female Characters + A Women / Seven days" where she played the female roles of waitress, boxer, gymnast, homeless woman, Ganguro, and Ninja.

-More recently, her work has involved other performers—dancers, actors— around themes related to multiculturalism, postcolonialism and intersectional feminism.
+More recently, her work involved other performers—dancers, actors— around themes related to multiculturalism, postcolonialism and intersectional feminism.